achreto/crustal/README.md

-# Cgen-rs
+# CGEN-RS: C/C++ Code Generation from Rust

-This crate provides a builder API for building C code.
+This crate provides a library with builder API for constructing C/C++ code.

-## CREDIT

-This crate is inspired by `codegen-rs`.

 ## LICENSE

 [MIT license](LICENSE)

 ## CONTRIBUTING